"A portrait is a picture in which there is just a tiny little something not quite right about the mouth." -- John Singer Sargent

 John Clagett Proctor

-This is a somewhat gussied-up version of the photo that constitutes the frontispiece of John Clagett Proctor's 1949 book Proctor's Washington, a collection of his Washington DC history articles in the Washington Star newspaper.
-He identifies himself as "historian, poet, genealogist and writer."
+This photo constitutes the frontispiece of John Clagett Proctor's 1949 book Proctor's Washington, a collection of his Washington DC history articles from the Washington Star newspaper.
+He identifies himself as an "historian, poet, genealogist and writer."
 He seems likely to have been the most prolific historian of Washington D.C. and it's surrounding suburbs.
 See Proctor's obituary in the Washington Star for a summary of his life.
 For a more thorough treatment of Proctor's life see Milton Rubincam's 1963 biography in the Journal of the Columbia Historical Society.

 The same photo serves as the frontispiece of his 1850 book Proctor's Poems which collects poems, on mostly historical subjects, also previously published in the Star.
 Proctor published his autobiography in both publications.